allvoice/allvoice-website/README.md

 #### short term easy shortcut

-Run the allvoice.sql script found here: https://github.com/allvoice/allvoice-website/releases/tag/db-v1.0.0
+- run allvoice.sql script found here: https://github.com/allvoice/allvoice-website/releases/tag/db-v1.0.0
+- run `pnpm db:push` to update the database schema.

 The schema for this dump will eventually drift from master.
+Using db:push should let this work in the medium term as long as we have backwards compatible schema updates.

 #### long term instructions

-- run `pnpm db:push` to push the Database schema.
+- run `pnpm db:push` to push the database schema.
 - run `pnpm db:seed`
 - note: this might take a few mins so move on
 - note: this method is missing voiceline content